kessellrun/hello-world/README.md

 # hello-world
 this is a test repo to learn git

-I will no devulge personal information to a public repo gtfo
+I will not devulge personal information to a public repo gtfo